openaustralia/planningalerts/app/views/atdis/_guidance.md

 With the [test harness](http://www.planningalerts.org.au/atdis/test) you can easily test your feed's response to different kinds of searches (filtering).

-You should test that the following searches work and return the expected results:
+Now, test that the following searches work and return the expected results:

 * Lodgement date (from and/or to)
 * Last modified date (from and/or to)